pudly/schmopera-hugo/content/articles/pierrot-lunaire.md

 youtube_url = ""

 +++
+If you're one of those folks who get creeped out by clowns, I offer a gentle content warning for the latest item out of Toronto-based chamber group, The Happenstancers.

+The ensemble is "the shared vision of clarinetist and visual artist Brad Cherwin, oboist Aleh Remezau, and cellist Sarah Gans", and they've made a name for themselves with their bent for the _avant garde_.
+And though it's 110 years old, Arnold Schoenberg's _Pierrot Lunaire_

 The Happenstancers have recorded five songs of _Three Times Seven Poems from Albert Girard's "Pierrot Lunaire"_

 Film by Jake Kovnat, produced by Brad Cherwin